Black Card: A Novel by Chris L. Terry (Pre-Order)

 Pre-orders will ship August 1, 2019

-Determined to win back his Black Card, the narrator sings rap songs at an all-white country music karaoke night, absorbs black pop culture, and goes out with his black coworker Mona, who is attacked one night.
+Determined to win back his Black Card, the narrator sings rap songs at an all-white country music karaoke night, absorbs black pop culture, and attempts to date his black coworker Mona, who is attacked one night.
 The narrator becomes the prime suspect and earns the attention of John Donahue, a local police officer with a grudge dating back to high school.
 Forced to face his past, his relationships with his black father and white mother, and the real consequences and dangers of being black in America, the narrator must choose who he is before the world decides for him.

 ABOUT THE AUTHOR: